-A disorganized and untidy warehouse is an easy target for employees to execute theft as it makes it easier for them to hide their activities.
+A disorganized warehouse and lack of warehouse cleaning act as easy targets for employees to execute theft as it makes it easier for them to hide their activities.

 Awareness is the key to knowing if theft is happening or is about to happen.
 If you are not aware of what’s happening around your warehouse, it can suffer big losses every day.
 Some advice given below may prove to be a valuable wake up call for you to prevent theft.

 Discovering that the stock levels of inventory are not matching the sales records.

 Consistent dip in productivity during a time period or a day when specific people are working.